 How can we define them so that they have efficient and natural semantics?

-The questions above are interesting in their own right, but we note that answering them will enable technological advances of great impact on the society and the economy.
+The questions above are interesting in their own right but answering them will enable technological advances of great impact on society and the economy.
 For example, it will be possible to build a worldwide, universal tool for developing, validating, communicating and teaching mathematics.
 Also, quickly producing provably bug-free and secure software will become possible, so solving one of the most complex and important open engineering problems.

-In order to understand proofs and algorithms we create new mathematics starting from proof theory and semantics.
+To understand proofs and algorithms, we create new mathematics starting from proof theory and semantics.
 The methods we use are mostly discrete, algebraic and combinatorial, but there is a growing geometrical component.
 The recent advances which our methods are mostly based on are linear logic, game semantics and deep inference.

 Our group is very well financed via several grants.
-Thanks to our international relations, working with us means having a truly multicultural experience together with all the researchers at the forefront of this worldwide research effort.
+Thanks to our international relations, working with us means having a multicultural experience with all the researchers at the forefront of this worldwide research effort.
 As a result, all our graduates work and publish at the highest level.
+For example, one of our recent PhDs, Anupam Das, has won a prestigious UKRI Future Leaders Fellowship in 2019, worth £1.5M.
 The facilities at the University of Bath are outstanding and the city is so beautiful that UNESCO recognises it as a World Heritage Site.

-Applicants should hold, or expect to gain, a First Class or good Upper Second Class Honours degree, or the equivalent from an overseas university.
+Applicants should hold, or expect to gain, a First Class or Upper Second Class Honours degree in Mathematics or Computer Science, or the equivalent from an overseas university.
 A master’s level qualification would also be advantageous.